3. The University and the Community

 All PNG notices, including Short-Term Notices, will be in writing and inform the individual:

-- that he/she is barred from a portion of campus (specifying the portion), or the entire campus;
+- that the individual is barred from a portion of campus (specifying the portion), or the entire campus;

 - of the period of time the individual is barred;